1st July 2024

 So if you want to see more of Talisman: Digital 5th Edition, make sure you follow us on all our socials, and wishlist the game!

-If you’d like to find out more about Talisman: 5th Edition, you can do so by going here!
+And you’d like to find out more about Talisman: 5th Edition, you can do so by going here!

 Thomas Young